morgansobol/MicrobialGenomics-TXST-2025/exercises/09_differential-gene-expression.md

   geom_text(aes(label = sample), vjust = -0.5, size = 3, show.legend = FALSE)
 ```

-The last pre-processing step we need to do is remove low-counts and adjust for library size.
+The last pre-processing step we need to do is to remove low-counts and adjust for library size.
 We filter out genes with very low counts, because those genes:
 * are often not truly expressed (just background noise),
 * and they make the statistical model unstable (too many zeros).